YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 <if clause> ::= if <expression> then <expression> else <expression> fi
 ```

+A variable can hold either a constant or an array of constants.
+In the latter
-The `<variable> [ <expression> ]` construct denotes arrays.
+case `<variable> [ <expression> ]` refers to the constant held in the
+array cell that is iindexed by the value of the `<expression>`.
-Regarding  arrays and variables, for now we do not
-concern ourselves with value assigment to them,
+For now we do not concern ourselves with value assigment to variables.
-but we allow reading booleans off them, i.e., a
-variable equals either 0 or 1, and an array is just a fixed-length
-list of 0's and 1's.

 We also have a flowchart language: